-Tackle: A player’s attempt to steal the ball from the other team.
+Tackle: A player’s attempt to steal the ball from the other team, oftentimes involving a slide.

 Goalie: A position in soccer with the job of guarding the goal.
-They are the only player allowed to use their hands.
+They are the only players who are allowed to use their hands.

-Forward: Attacking position, are the furthest up the field and are the ones scoring the most goals.
+Forward: Soccer’s attacking position, these players are the furthest up the field and are the ones scoring the most goals.

 Handball: A violation whenever a non-goalie touches the ball with their hand or arm.

-After learning the basics, here are terms that are useful for understanding the tactics in soccer.
+Now that we’ve gone over basic terms and lingo relating to the rules of soccer, here are terms that are useful for understanding the tactics in soccer.

 Formation: The arrangement of all 11 soccer players on the field.
 Two examples are 4-4-2 (four defenders, four midfielders, and two forwards) and 4-3-3 (four defenders, three midfielders, and three forwards).

-Advantage: The referee can choose to let play continue even if a foul has happened if after the foul the offensive team is still in a favorable position.
+Advantage: The referee can choose to let play continue even when a foul has happened if, after the foul, the offensive team is still in a favorable position.

-Wall: An attempt to block a free kick, a team will set up a row of a couple of players 10 yards away from the kick.
+Wall: In an attempt to block a free kick, a team will set up a row of players 10 yards away from the kick.

-Stoppage time/Added Time: At the end of each half there is additional time added by the referee to make up for time delays that took place.
+Stoppage Time/Added Time: At the end of each half, the referee adds additional time to make up for time delays that took place.

 Set Piece: A play designed for when there is a free kick or corner kick.

-Manager/Coach: The person in charge of a team, is responsible for making substitutions and choosing a strategy.
+Manager/Coach: The person in charge of a team, responsible for making substitutions and choosing a strategy.